jesseduffield/jesseduffield.github.io/_posts/2024-06-12-Bob-Martin-Interview.md

 And what are the behaviors that don't?
 And then, then the exclusives line comes in and say, okay, we're going to say, this is the line below that line.
 No, sorry.
 That's below our discipline standard and above the line is above our discipline standard.
 And we're still not close to that.

+### Does professionalism come from individual choice or structural incentives?

 **Jesse**: Okay, so I'm also keen to understand how much of what you're saying is about like individual agency versus incentives, right?
 Like how much of it is like, you know, as an individual, I'm gonna swear an oath and every day when I wake up in the morning, I'm gonna repeat the program as oath and then I'm gonna not ship bugs versus just having the incentive structure of being like, oh, if I if i fall short on this oath, then I'm gonna lose my license.

 Does that make sense?
 Like how much of it's just like you want the individually better versus let's have an actual incentive to kind of in enforce these norms.

 **Bob**: Oh, yeah.
 So i think I think you need both for that. and So for example, doctors do take an oath like that.
 And of course, they don't recite it every day in in the mirror when they wake up in the morning.
 But but they do have an oath like that, which I hope the medical profession takes seriously.
 Sometimes I have my doubts.
 But OK, I hope they do.
 And they do have an incentive structure.
 It's usually punitive. if you If you don't rise to the standards, they'll kick you out.
 You won't be a doctor anymore.

-**Bob**: And usually there are legal consequences when you're a doctor as well.
+And usually there are legal consequences when you're a doctor as well.
 So there are those kinds of incentives.
 We as an industry have not faced that yet.
 Well, not quite.
 There have been some programmers who have gone to jail for writing lying, cheating code, and that may increase the legal issues may start to increase more and more, as as society depends more and more on software.

 So we may see that.
 And then the other side of it, the the the the definition of the standards will probably follow as a result of it.

+## Bob Martin vs Martin Fowler

 **Jesse**: Okay, so now I want to talk about thought leadership.
 So I think a lot about you and in in comparison to Martin Fowler.